meshlogic/meshlogic.github.io/posts/blender/addons/collada-exporter-second-life.rst

     - Tested with Firestorm Viewer for Second Life.

     - Requires python collada module https://github.com/pycollada/pycollada.
-Pycollada is not a part of official Blender, so must be installed into Blender's folder (eg. Blender/2.78/scripts/modules)
+Pycollada is not a part of official Blender, so must be installed into Blender's folder (e.g. Blender/2.78/scripts/modules)